 - Universal Coverage: Is “Medicare for All” the Answer? | Apr 1, 2019 | 1:11:27

 An hour-long discussion which took place at UC Berkley.
-This is the first video that is longer than 20 minutes and includes a live discussion of multiple people who work, or have worked, in healthcare.
+This is the first video that is longer than 20 minutes and includes a live discussion from multiple people who work, or have worked, in healthcare.

 - Debunking a Huge Medicare for All Myth | December 9, 2019 | 1:45